David Wilson (university administrator)

-David K. Wilson is an American university administrator who has been president of Morgan State University in Baltimore, Maryland since July 1, 2010.
+David K. Wilson is an American university administrator who has been the tenth president of Morgan State University in Baltimore, Maryland since July 1, 2010.

 Early life and education

 Wilson grew up with 10 siblings on a sharecropper farm in McKinley, Alabama.
 His father farmed cotton and okra.
 His early years were spent in a shanty with no electricity or plumbing.
 He recalls that he learned to read from perusing the pages of Look and Life Magazines that his mom had plastered against the wall of the house to keep the cold wind out in the winter.
 As a sharecropper's child, Wilson rarely attended school full-time during the harvest season and was in the seventh grade before he went to school five days per week.
 He was the first person in his family to attend college.

 Wilson earned his Bachelor of Science in Political Science in 1977 and a Master of Education degree in 1979 at the Tuskegee Institute (now Tuskegee University) in Tuskegee, Alabama.

 He earned another Master of Education degree in 1984 and a Doctor of Education in 1987, both from the Harvard Graduate School of Education.
 His doctorate thesis at Harvard was Going from Black to Black and White: a case study of the desegregation of Kentucky State University.